-Scroll to the bottom of Control Panel and select Windows Update.
+Scroll to the bottom of the Control Panel and select Windows Update.

-There you will see that the Windows 10 upgrade is ready and you can start with the click of a button.
+You will see that the Windows 10 upgrade is ready, and you can start with the click of a button.

-You will then get the option to start the upgrade now, or schedule it for a while afterwards.
-Again, just like upgrading Windows 7, you only get a three-day one-stop shop to schedule the upgrade.
+You will then get the option to start the upgrade now or schedule it for a while afterward.
+Again, just like upgrading Windows 7, you only get a three-day one-stop-shop to schedule the upgrade.

-Once it starts, just sit back, grab your mobile phone and play some Angry Birds or something, because the process can take a long time.
+Once it starts, sits back, grab your mobile phone and play some Angry Birds or something because the process can take a long time.

-You will get the familiar screen shown below letting you know where the upgrade is at.
-If it seems to hang, just be patient, especially the first few weeks… a lot of people are upgrading at once.
-Also note that your computer will reboot a couple of times, just let it do this.
+You will get the familiar screen shown below, letting you know where the upgrade is at.
+If it seems to hang, be patient, especially the first few weeks many people are upgrading at once.
+Also, note that your computer will reboot a couple of times, just let it do this.

-Unless you are special about how you want to install your Windows, just go with Express Install during installation (compared to custom settings).
-It allows you to get up and running a lot faster, and if you want to make any adjustments, you can do it later.
+Unless you are special about installing your Windows, go with Express Install during installation (compared to custom settings).
+It allows you to get up and run a lot faster, and if you want to make any adjustments, you can do it later.

-It will also let you know about new applications like Music, TV and Movie Store, photos, and new web browser.
-And then you can sign in with the Microsoft account info you use for Windows 8.1.
+It will also let you know about new applications like Music, TV and Movie Store, photos, and a modern web browser.
+And then, you can sign in with the Microsoft account info you use for Windows 8.1.

-Next, you’ll need to wait a little while Microsoft sets up your apps and get things ready for you.
+Next, you’ll need to wait for a little while Microsoft sets up your apps and get things ready for you.

 Once that’s done, you’ll be taken to your new Windows 10 desktop and can start checking out all the cool new features like the new Start menu, Cortana, and Action Center.